tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 To allow clients to determine whether PvD Additional Information is available for a given proxy, this document defines a new SvcParamKey in HTTPS and SVCB DNS records defined in {{!SVCB-DNS=RFC9460}}.

-Presence of this SvcParamKey, named `pvd` indicates that the proxy host supports PvD discovery via the well-known PvD URI defined in {{Section 4.1 of PVDDATA}}.
+Presence of this SvcParamKey, named `pvd`, indicates that the proxy host supports PvD discovery via the well-known PvD URI defined in {{Section 4.1 of PVDDATA}}.
 The presence of this key in an HTTPS or SVCB record signals that the proxy's PvD Additional Information can be fetched using the "https" scheme from the proxy host on port 443 using the well-known path.
 The value of the `pvd` SvcParamKey